sicaramacuya/MatchGame/README.md

 - TODO: The frequancy of a Yes answer might need some consideration.
 Currently the colors are randomly chosen.
 This means that match is about 1 in 6.
 Might be more challenging if matches were more like 1 in 2.
+  - TODO: Add a count down 1, 2, 3 before starting the game.